hydro-informatics/hydro-informatics.github.io/_sources/get-started/vm.md

 * {ref}`QGIS <qgis-install>`
 * {ref}`TELEMAC v8p2r1 <telemac-install>` (dynamically compiled stand-alone installation with parallel libraries enabled)

 Note that Python, LibreOffice, and Firefox are pre-installed in Linux Mint.
-To get the download link for the Linux Mint VM appliance (`hyfo-mint.ova`), <a href="mailto:sebastian.schwindt[AT]iws.uni-stuttgart.de?subject=Please%Send%20Hydroinformatics%20VM%20download%20link">email Sebastian</a>.
+To get the download link for the Linux Mint VM appliance (`MintHyfo.ova`), <a href="mailto:sebastian.schwindt[AT]iws.uni-stuttgart.de?subject=Please%Send%20Hydroinformatics%20VM%20download%20link">email Sebastian</a>.
 Note that the {ref}`license` and {ref}`disclaimer` apply in addition and on top any software that comes with the virtual disk image.

 **Get Started with the VM**

-All you need is an installation of VirtualBox (see {ref}`above <vm-requirements>`) and the downloaded Linux Mint VM appliance (`hyfo-mint.ova`).
+All you need is an installation of VirtualBox (see {ref}`above <vm-requirements>`) and the downloaded Linux Mint VM appliance (`MintHyfo.ova`).
 After downloading the appliance, open VirtualBox and:

 * Go to **File** > **Import Appliance...**
-* Navigate to the directory where you downloaded `hyfo-mint.ova`
+* Navigate to the directory where you downloaded `MintHyfo.ova`
 * Click **Next**.
 * Check the **Appliance settings** and click **Import**.